LILKOTYO/LILKOTYO/README.md

 -->
 - 🔭 I’m currently working on Computer Graphics (simulation, rendering) and Digital Twins Modeling.
 - 🤔 I am a master student in control engineering.
-- 📫 How to reach me: lil-kotyo@sjtu.edu.cn.
+- 📫 How to reach me: lilkotyo@gmail.com or lil-kotyo@sjtu.edu.cn.
 - 👯 Contact me if you are interested in graphics and have related topics to discuss!

 ![](https://github-readme-stats.vercel.app/api?username=LILKOTYO&show_icons=true&theme=dark&count_private=true)